 There is a bus stop and bicycle parking at the museum’s main entrance.
 The car park at the main entrance has two disabled parking spaces, two to three bays for buses, and parking spaces for about a hundred private cars.
 There are additional parking facilities near the museum.

 You are welcome to bring your own food and drink and eat at the tables and benches in the museum’s open-air exhibition area all year round.
 There is an area under cover by the playground.
-In low season, you are welcome to picnic under the balcony in the entrance hall.

 There is a lift to the entrance door by the main museum steps.
 All the museum’s exhibitions are on a single floor except for the Aquarium, which is accessible by ramp.
 A wheelchair lift in the entrance hall gives access to MS Smag.
 The Sealarium is on the same level as the exhibitions, and there is a lift to the Sealarium underwater observation area and the Wadden Sea seals exhibition.
 A network of landscaped paths in the museum’s open-air exhibition area will guide you round the entire exhibition.
 Off the path, you may have difficulty in accessing some of the buildings.